 7. Let go and move on.

 Accept what is.
 Acceptance is not about condoning what happened, but accepting it without blame.
 It takes work, time, and commitment — the bigger the betrayal, the bigger the impact, and the greater the challenge.

 Still struggling with a betrayal in the workplace?
 You may want to read more about why trust is so important for team success or how you can give effective feedback in a way to talk about intentions and impact.

 Ready to Take the Next Step?

 Prevent situations where employees feel betrayed in the workplace by cultivating a culture of increased psychological safety, open communication, and real trust.
 Upskill your people with a customized learning journey for your leaders using our research-backed modules.
-Available leadership topics include Authenticity, Conflict Management, Emotional Intelligence, Feedback That Works, Listening to Understand, Psychological Safety & Trust, and more.
+Available leadership topics include Authenticity, Conflict Resolution, Emotional Intelligence, Feedback That Works, Listening to Understand, Psychological Safety & Trust, and more.